astropy/astropy/docs/coordinates/definitions.rst

   are represented as "differential" classes).

-* A "Reference System" is a scheme for orienting points in a space and describing how they transforms to other systems.
+* A "Reference System" is a scheme for orienting points in a space and describing how they transform to other systems.
 Examples include the ICRS, equatorial coordinates with mean equinox, or the WGS84 geoid for latitude/longitude on the Earth.